 It is compulsory to participate in and pass the course Introductory Workshop for Newly Admitted Doctoral Students at LTH (Introduktionskurs för nyantagna doktorander vid LTH) GEM056F or the equivalent.

 It is also compulsory to attend and earn a Pass grade on the course Research Ethics, GEM090F.

-The following guidelines apply to the course component of the programme.
+The following guidelines apply to the composition of the course component of the programme.